que-es-un-constructor-y-destructor-en-programacion

 When to use a constructor

 Throughout your life as a programmer, you will probably go through a love-hate relationship with constructors.
-Especially regarding when you need to use a Constructor, and when it’s better to use other mechanisms.
+Especially regarding when you have to use a Constructor, and when it’s better to use other mechanisms.

-You will probably use them shyly at first.
-Then you will be tempted to use them for everything.
-And in the end, you will start to not use them at all and prefer other ways to initialize objects like the Factory Pattern.
+You’ll probably start using them timidly at first.
+Then you’ll be tempted to use them for everything.
+And in the end, you’ll start not using them at all, preferring other ways to initialize objects like the Factory Pattern.

-In any case, the less you use constructors the better (controversial 😮).
-It’s preferable to have simple objects that contain as little logic as possible and use them as data containers.
+In any case, the less you use constructors, the better (controversial 😮).
+It’s preferable to have simple objects, containing as little logic as possible, and using them as data containers.

 public class Repository